 Benefit: My northern replacement was fully trained and is now becoming a tremendous asset to my previous employer.
 I will bring my 100% commitment when I join your business.

-This exercise is particularly valuable in competency based interviews.
-Especially if you have been provided with the list of required competencies prior to the interview (which is not the norm).
-A competency based interview in its most basic form is 'give an example of when...' rather that 'what would you do if..' type questions.
+This exercise is particularly valuable in competency-based interviews.
+Especially if you have been provided with the list of required competencies before the interview (which is not the norm).
+A competency-based interview, in its most basic form, is 'give an example of when...' rather than 'what would you do if...' type questions.
 The interviewer then grades your answers against a sheet and 'scores' you accordingly.

-By undertaking this very basic exercise you will be able to answer 65% of all common interview questions.
-This exercise will make you feel more confident, as a consequence you'll relax and your personality will shine.
-And, ultimately whether you are an accountant, a lawyer or a sales person if your skills are equal to a competing candidate and your personality comes across better at interview you WILL succeed.
+By undertaking this very basic exercise, you will be able to answer 65% of all common interview questions.
+This exercise will make you feel more confident, as a consequence, you'll relax and your personality will shine.
+Ultimately, whether you are an accountant, a lawyer, or a salesperson, if your skills match those of a competing candidate and your personality shines through during the interview, you will succeed.

 Navigate our Research Content